AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 ![image](/help/assets/CreatingTypologyRules4.png)

-Prepare a new delivery (verify that Additional SMTP headers in delivery property is empty).
+Prepare a new delivery (verify that Additional SMTP headers in delivery property is empty)

 ![image](/help/assets/CreatingTypologyRules5.png)